graphcore-research/unit-scaling/docs/user_guide.rst

 to the skip connection, the skip connection dominates.

 The :code:`tau` hyperparameter is a scale-factor applied to the residual branch to correct for this.
-In practice users may be able to leave it at the default value of 0.2 without having to tune this as an additional hyperparameter.
+In practice you may be able to leave it at the default value of 0.2 without having to tune this as an additional hyperparameter.

-We also employ a trick to ensure that this scaling factor is delayed in the backward pass to keep values unit-scaled along the residual branch in both passes (see :meth:`unit_scaling.functional.residual_split` for further details).
+We also employ a trick to ensure that this scaling factor is delayed in the backward pass to keep values unit-scaled along the residual branch in both passes (see :meth:`~unit_scaling.functional.residual_split` for further details).
 A more comprehensive discussion of this feature can be found in the `unit scaling paper
 <https://arxiv.org/abs/2303.11257>`_.